FedeDP/falco-website/content/en/docs/plugins/developers_guide.md

 Remember, however, that from the perspective of the plugin, each function name has a prefix `plugin_` e.g. `plugin_get_required_api_version()`, `plugin_get_type()`, etc.

-## Conventions for all functions
+## Conventions For All Functions

 The following conventions apply for all of the below API functions:

 * Every function that returns or populates a `char *` must return a null-terminated C string.
-* Every function that returns or populates a `char *` or a struct pointer must allocate the memory for the string/struct using `malloc()`.
-The plugin framework will free the allocated memory using `free()`.
+* Every function that returns or populates a `char *` or a struct pointer must allocate the memory for the string/struct (typically `malloc()`).
+The plugin framework will free the allocated memory using `plugin_free_mem()`.
-* For every function that returns an error, if the function returns an error, the plugin framework will assume that no strings/structs were allocated and will not call `free()` on any values.
+* For every function that returns an error, if the function returns an error, the plugin framework will assume that no strings/structs were allocated and will not call `plugin_free_mem()` on any values.

 ## Source Plugin API Functions